Hebrew calendar: Weeks

 The Hebrew week (שבוע, shavua) is a cycle of seven days, mirroring the seven-day period of the Book of Genesis in which the world is created.

 The names for the days of the week are simply the day number within the week.
 The week begins with Day 1 (Sunday) and ends with Shabbat (Saturday).
 (More precisely, since days begin in the evening, weeks begin and end on Saturday evening.
 Day 1 lasts from Saturday evening to Sunday evening, while Shabbat lasts from Friday evening to Saturday evening.)

 Since some calculations use division, a remainder of 0 signifies Saturday.

-In Hebrew, these names may be abbreviated using the numerical value of the Hebrew letters, for example יום א׳ (Day 1, or Yom Rishon (יום ראשון)):
+In Hebrew, these names may be abbreviated using the numerical value of the Hebrew letters, for example יום א׳ (Day 1, or (יום ראשון)):